Hryapusek/rust-tridiagonal-matrix-vector/README.md

   │ 13 │
 ```
 ## Build & Run
-In rust you dont have to worry about nothing.
+In rust you dont have to worry about anything.
 Just install rust on your computer, go to the folder with project and type
 ```sh
 cargo test -- --color always
 ```